yft22/sec-gate-oidc/docs/3-configuration.md

 ### Binder standard config

-The initial part of oidc-config.json is not specific to the secure-gateway and is common for any afb-binder V4.
+The initial part of oidc-config.json is not specific to the secure-gate and is common for any afb-binder V4.
 It configure basic afb-binder options as port,ssl,rootdir,...

 ```json
 {